ADHD In Teens Defined

 Trails Carolina has a seasoned, caring staff trained specifically to help ADHD in teens and other struggles.
 Trails Carolina offers a combination of individual, family, and group therapy.
 It also offers equine relational programming, which helps ADHD in teens because teens develop close relationships with the horses.

 The program geared towards ADHD takes place in a natural setting with natural consequences for positive and negative behavior.
 If teens act with impulsivity, there isn’t anything in nature than can help them except themselves.
 Wilderness therapy helps treat ADHD in teens because of this.

-An article on NPR discusses the slight increase in risk of adopted children having ADHD and other behavioral disorders.
-The researchers conducting the study finding this result studied 692 adolescents.
-Out of every 100 non-adopted teen, 7 had ADHD.
+An article on NPR discusses the slight increase in the risk of adopted children having ADHD and other behavioral disorders.
+The researchers conducting the study found this result studied 692 adolescents.
+Out of every 100 non-adopted teens, 7 had ADHD.
 For adopted teens, this number rose to 15.

 Contact us today to learn how Trails Carolina can help your family

 Trails saved my daughter’s life.
 Amanda is an amazing human and a brilliant therapist.
 I am so grateful to her, Science Steve, and the other wonderful people who could reach my daughter at a time when I could not.

 Great life changing experience for our son.
 After becoming addicted to gaming during covid he was very depressed.
 At Trails he experienced the wilderness, Science Steve, learning survival skills and top notch therapy and support etc… I highly recommend!
 This gave our son and our family a renewed family bond full of love and excitement about his bright future.

 Outstanding clinical work and superb staff!
 There’s a great culture at this company and it shows with how they engage with families/clients.